Benign Paroxysmal Positional Vertigo

 With advances in medical technology, BPPV can easily be diagnosed and treated.
 The diagnosis can usually be made in the office based on medical history and a physical exam.
 Treatment also involves a short, simple in-office procedure known as the particle repositioning maneuver.
-(See the illustrations and step-by-step instructions on the last page.)
+(See addendum below.)

 How can I identify the affected side?

 Steps to determine affected side:

 - Sit on bed so that if you lie down, your head hangs slightly over the end of the bed.

 - Turn head to the right and lie back quickly.